PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

     deterministic Guppy source and semantic sidecar generation
 ```

-The exact module split can evolve, but ownership should not.
-Stable IDs should
+The exact crate/module split can evolve after a focused PHIR integration audit.
+The important boundary is semantic: `InstrProgram` contains only the
+definition/instance/value/region structure needed for high-level composition
+and resolution, while PHIR owns the general compiler IR generated from it.
-be Rust newtypes rather than Python object identity.
+Stable IDs should be Rust newtypes rather than Python object identity.
 Core artifacts and
 diagnostics should use typed Rust enums/structs and have versioned `serde`
 representations so Rust, Python, a future HDL, and stored experiment artifacts
 all share the same schema.

+PHIR's current `CustomOp`, `CustomType`, and dialect registration provide the
+right lowering targets but not the complete high-level contract needed here.
+`InstrProgram` must add stable definition references, named typed ports,
+parameter schemas, value linearity/copyability, implementation candidates,
+support diagnostics, and deterministic resolution.
+PHIR emission must use
+registered typed dialect operations/types and preserve source IDs; core QEC
+facts must not be smuggled through unvalidated string attributes.

 `QecInstrImpl` should be a Rust trait implemented by built-in strategies.
 An
 explicit `QecInstrSet` owns the implementations available to one compilation;